nicospavlidis/opc/README.md

 OPC depends on the following two open source packages, which are included in the package:

-1. A cluster tree class, called _ctree_, which is a modification of the MATLAB class [tree](https://tinevez.github.io/matlab-tree/) implemented by Jean-Yves Tinevez.
+1. A cluster tree class, called ctree, which is a modification of the MATLAB class [tree](https://tinevez.github.io/matlab-tree/) implemented by Jean-Yves Tinevez.

 2. The [Fast Gauss Transform mex implementation](https://uk.mathworks.com/matlabcentral/fileexchange/17438-fast-gaussian-transform-mex-implementation?focused=5194134&tab=example)